Advisor Insights with Anouk De Blieck

 Read the transcript

 Penny: Hi there.
-I’m joined today for our Advisor Insights with the amazing, an deli who is one of our chair members currently located in Italy.
+I’m joined today for our Advisor Insights with the amazing Anouk who is one of our chair members currently located in Italy.
 And Anouk, I’m gonna ask you in just a second to share a little bit about, about yourself and your background and what’s brought you to the advisory space. members and members of the public who are listening to this session are potentially looking to find out more about what being an advisor entails.
 Looking to find out a bit more about what implementing an advisory board could look like.
 So I’d love if you are able to share some of your insights and experiences about both of those perspectives through your own, your own professional lens.
 But please share with me first a little bit about yourself, your background, your career to date and, and what, you know, what can you share about your background with us.

 Anouk: Great.
 Well, first of all, thanks Penny for having me.
 Where do I start?
 So indeed, I’m in Italy.
 I’m originally from Belgium.
 I left Belgium 20 years ago because I would say career wise, the last three decades I spent in the corporate world, right?
 I was very privileged to work with organizations like Citi, ANZ and Visa – large organizations on kind of financial services payments later on technology, also with SoftServe.
 And I worked internationally for all that time, from New York to Melbourne and everything in between.
 So very privileged during that time.